CharonDefalt/python-keylogger/README.md

 # How Bypass antiviruses

-1 : watch the video i uploaded
+1 : watch the video uploaded

 2 : install python pyinstaller after installing you must run this command "pyinstaller Hello.py"